HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

 With this, it may be useful to check that `returncode == 0` after every call if you are not running the tasks interactively.

 With `heasoftpy` version 1.5 and above.
-You can make the call raise a python exception when it fails.
+You can make the call raise a Python exception when it fails.
 This feature is controlled by the config parameter: `allow_failure`.

 Setting `hsp.config.Config.allow_failure = False`, means the task will raise an `HSPTaskException` exception if it fails.
 Setting the value to `True`, means the task will not raise an exception, and the return code value will need to be checked by the user.